outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                                 - yes, this explains why the two locations had different outcomes for the same action - locations vary by temperature
                                 - output new theory: "temperature determines performance differences because focus conditions require temperature regulation, which is enabled by window.position changes in high-temperature locations"

-            - what order do you iterate through relationships for a relevance factor in?
-              - you can start with objects having known differentiating factors (different locations were chosen for a reason, and the window is an important object in the hypothesis even with assumptions removed)

-              - you can also approach from other known relationships, such as that performance is heavily influenced by focus conditions, in which case youd iterate through focus conditions, and check which alternate states of the other objects could impact each focus condition

-            - alternative methods:
+            II.
+Alternate state variable network

-              - you can also generate a matrix of alternate variable values among variables suspected to be relevant & check for output intents, rather than narrowing down relationship sets with semantic logic conditions between objects like variables & intents
+              - you can also generate a network of alternate variable values among variables suspected to be relevant & check for output intents, rather than narrowing down relationship sets with semantic logic conditions between objects like variables & intents

-                - what is the output intents of the vectors:
+                - what are the output intents of the vectors:

                   [window = open, location = north, weather = storm, sunlight = low, quiet = low]
                     - output intent: "contradicts focus conditions = 'quiet'"